Ayush63068/SearchEngine/README.md

 Search Engine Web Application
 🚀 Description:
-Developed a robust and efficient search engine web application using Java, HTML, CSS, and JavaScript.
+Developed a robust and efficient search engine web application using Java, HTML, CSS,JSP(Java Server Pages),Java Servlets,Mysql,DBMS and DSA .
 The application allows users to search and retrieve relevant information from a vast database with speed and accuracy.

 💡 Key Features: